GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 is a two-byte value at 0x2097460, while the substage is the byte at 0x2097464.

 Using these values, the game builds the list of opponents that can spawn subject to those conditions.
-I've put the data into [this JSON file][pal-opponents].
+I've put the data into [this XML file][pal-opponents].
 Each element has the time, stage, substage, and the city corresponding to the data.